Do you get regular knee pain, hip pain, or low back pain? Your diet could be the culprit.

 What is Osteoarthritis?

 Osteoarthritis (OA) is a condition you can develop where your joints wear out and they become painful and swollen.
-As result, OA limits your mobility and the activities you enjoy.
+As a result, OA limits your mobility and the activities you enjoy.

 The main risk factors for OA include include poor posture, joint misalignments, traumatic injury to the joints, being overweight or obese, not getting the right amount of exercise and other conditions that can cause inflammation (swelling) in the body.